gbajsingh/Excel-web-scraping-automation/Santa Clara County Project/RStudio Cloud web scraping automation/README.md

 # RStudio Cloud web scraping automation
 Developed a tool to automatically output an excel file with web query results filled in a desired column.
 To accomplish the task I wrote a R script on RStudio cloud service.
-The script takes the information(Addresses) from Property Address column; navigates to the desired website, performs a query on the website and extracts the results back into same spreadsheet.
+The script takes the information(Addresses) from Property Address column; submit a form with the address on the appropriate website(i.e. Propertyshark.com), performs a query and extracts the results back into same spreadsheet.

 The script also saves the work in case the execution process is interupted because of code error/bug or simply loosing internet connection.